sabuhiabbas/unit3_2023-project/README.md

     dialog.open()
     return
 ```
-<p>This code block checks whether the user's password meets the minimum requirements, which is the 6th success criteria for the user, before allowing them to sign up.
+<p>This code block checks whether the user's password meets the minimum requirements, before allowing them to sign up.
 The regular expression pattern enforces that the password must be at least 8 characters long, contain at least one uppercase letter, one lowercase letter, one digit, and one special character from the set !@#$%^&*()_+.
 If the password does not match the pattern, an error message is displayed to the user, explaining the requirements for a valid password.
 It also provides clear feedback to the user if their password does not meet the requirements, which can help them create a valid password without frustration.</p>

 ### Change screens, leave screens
 ```.py